 About DevSecOps: DevOps and Security

 DevSecOps brings together the best of DevOps services with modern security practices.
 DevOps streamlines and accelerates the product development lifecycle, aiming to automate as much as possible.
-DevSecOps practices maintain maintains this automation focus and incorporates security — with a goal of making each step secure and bringing in new tools and practices to make the entire product more secure as well.
+DevSecOps practices maintain this automation focus and incorporates security — with a goal of making each step secure and bringing in new tools and practices to make the entire product more secure as well.

 Today with maximum automation it is essential to integrate security.
 Leaving security as an afterthought is a non-starter and could be very costly for a business and its customers.
 We’ve all read the headlines related to fines, reimbursement, and lost business that comes when a large company is compromised or breached.